 Written Instructions for Crochet Armchair Caddy:

 First, this pattern can be made as big or as little as you like.
 I would first figure out how wide you want your caddy to be and then how long.
 Next, you need to know how many pockets you would like to have and adjust this pattern accordingly.

 R1: starting from the 3rd ch from the hook, 1 linked dc in each st, turn (50 sts)

 R2 – 105 (can be made shorter or longer): 1 linked dc in each st, turn

 After you finish your long rectangle, fold over the ends to create pockets on your crochet armchair caddy (you can also just have one side have pockets).
 Sew the sides together using the mattress stitch.
 Then sew a running stitch to create actual pockets.
-One side for this Armchair caddy has one running stitch in the middle.
+I have made this Armchair caddy with one running stitch in the middle.

 The other side has 2 running stitch lines to create 3 pockets.
 But you could add more pockets by sewing more “lines” to divide up the large pockets on either side.

 In fact, you could even add another smaller rectangular crochet piece to each side to have even more pockets.
 That piece would be sewn onto the front or into a large pocket.

 Once you are finished you just need to fasten off and weave in your ends.